bubblehouse/django-moo/docs/source/guide/02_runtime.md

 # The DjangoMOO Runtime

-Like LambdaMOO, only certain kinds of data can appear in a DjangoMOO database and those are the objects MOO that programs ("Verbs") can manipulate.
-Besides the typical set of Python primitives, the other types of values include "Objects", "Properties" and other "Verbs".
-Note the slight overlap between the built-in python class `object` and our ORM model `Object`.
+Like LambdaMOO, only certain kinds of data can appear in a DjangoMOO database and those are the objects MOO programs ("Verbs") can manipulate.
+Besides the typical set of Python primitives, the other types of values include :class:`.Object`, :class:`.Property` and :class:`.Verb`.
+Note the slight overlap between the built-in python class :class:`.object` and our ORM model :class:`.Object`

 ## Python Value Types and the restricted environment